-In approving the continuation of the Agreements, the Board considered: (a) the nature, extent and quality of services provided by the Investment Adviser and Sub-Adviser; (b) the investment performance of the Fund; (c) the advisory fee and the cost of the services and profits to be realized by the Investment Adviser from its relationship with the Fund; (d) the Fund's costs to investors compared to the costs of comparative funds and performance compared to the relevant performance of comparative funds; (e) the sharing of potential economies of scale; (f) fall-out benefits to the Investment Adviser as a result of its relationship with the Fund;
+In approving the continuation of the Agreements, the Board considered: (a) the nature, extent and quality of services provided by the Investment Adviser and Sub-Adviser; (b) the investment performance of the Fund; (c) the advisory fee and the cost of the services and profits to be realized by the Investment Adviser from its relationship with the Fund; (d) the Fund's costs to investors compared to the costs of comparative funds and performance compared to the relevant performance of comparative funds; (e) the sharing of potential economies of scale; (f) fall-out benefits to the Investment Adviser as a result of its relationship with the Fund; and (g) other factors deemed relevant by the Board.
+The following is a summary of the factors the Board considered in making its determination to approve the continuance of the Agreements.
+No single factor reviewed by the Board was identified as the principal factor in determining whether to approve the Advisory Agreement, and individual Trustees may have given different weight to various factors.
+The Board reviewed these factors with Fund Counsel.
+The Board concluded that the fees paid by the Fund to the Investment Adviser and Select Equity Group were reasonable based on the comparative performance, expense information, the cost of the services provided, and the profits realized by the Investment Adviser.

-DISCLOSURE OF ADVISOR SELECTION (continued) April 30, 2022 (unaudited)
+DISCLOSURE OF ADVISOR SELECTION (continued) April 30, 2023 (unaudited)